 - When one spouse is not a Christian, and that spouse willfully and permanently deserts the Christian spouse (1 Corinthians 7:15).

-Dr. James Dobson's position is that divorce and remarriage appear to be justified in Scripture only in a few instances.There is a third instance in which Dr. Dobson believes remarriage is acceptable in Scripture.
+Focus on the Family's position is that divorce and remarriage appear to be justified in Scripture only in a few instances.There is a third instance in which we believe remarriage is acceptable in Scripture.
 That instance is when an individual's divorce occurred prior to salvation.

 If you are a follower of Jesus Christ, please pray carefully about your decision to divorce, and be open to God's leading.
 (God's heart is to heal marriages.)